 This easy sewing tutorial will teach you how to repurpose a men’s dress shirt into a DIY drawstring backpack that’s fun to carry around.

 The work shirt that inspired this project, well, he spilled cheese on at lunch.
 This is not a new happening, unfortunately.

 Since the shirt was no longer presentable for work, I decided to repurpose his dress shirt into a drawstring backpack.

 I wasn’t really planning on posting this men’s shirt upcycle tutorial since it was really an experiment for my other backpack tutorial, but this one turned out pretty cute.
-Thus, I wanted to share!

 Supplies to Make a Repurposed Drawstring Bag

 - Old men’s dress shirt, washed and pressed

 - Sewing machine and thread

 - Rope for straps (I used yarn), a total of 2 lengths, mine were 65″ each, but this may vary depending on your size.